 Levels of Review

-- anonymous surveys or interviews
+- anonymous or identifiable surveys or interviews

 To qualify for an expedited review, research must fall into nine (9) federally-defined expedited categories.
 These categories involve collection of samples and data in a manner that is not anonymous and that involves no more than minimal risk to subjects.
 Some examples of expedited research are:

 - studies involving collection of hair, saliva or dental plaque samples,

 - studies of blood samples from healthy volunteers,

 - studies of existing pathological specimens with patient identifiers.

 Expedited review as defined by federal regulations allows the IRB chairperson or one or more experienced reviewers designated by the chairperson from among members of the IRB to evaluate and approve specific types of research.
 Reviewers conducting an expedited review may exercise all of the authority of the IRB except that they may not disapprove a study.
 When a subcommittee cannot approve the research under expedited review, the study is referred to the full Committee for review.